Effective Graph-Neural-Network based Models for Discovering Structural Hole Spanners in Large-Scale and Diverse Networks: EXPERIMENTS

 \subsubsection{\textit{Datasets}}

 We report the effectiveness and efficiency of GraphSHS on various datasets.
 The details of synthetic and real-world datasets are discussed below.

-\textbf{\textit{\\Synthetic Datasets}}.
-Considering the features of the Python NetworkX library, we used this library to create two types of synthetic graphs, namely Erdos-Renyi graphs (ER) \cite{erdHos1959random} and Scale-Free graphs (SF) \cite{onnela2007structure}.
-For each type, we generate test graphs of four different scales: $5000$, $10000$, $20000$ and $50000$ nodes by keeping the parameter settings the same.
+\cvpt \textbf{\textit{Synthetic Datasets}}.
+Considering the features of the Python NetworkX library, we used this library to create two types of synthetic graphs, namely Erdos-Renyi graphs (ER)~\citep{erdHos1959random} and Scale-Free graphs (SF)~\citep{onnela2007structure}.
+For each type, we generate test graphs of six different scales: $5000$, $10\,000$, $20\,000$, $50\,000$, {$100\,000$ and $150\,000$} nodes by keeping the parameter settings the same.
 In addition to these test graphs, we generate two graphs of 5000 nodes, one of each type (ER and SF) for training GraphSHS.
-Notably, for each type of graph (ER and SF), we train the model on a graph of 5000 nodes and test the model on all scales of graphs ($5000$, $10000$, $20000$ and $50000$ nodes).
-Table \ref{summary_syn} presents the summary of graph generating parameters for synthetic datasets.\\
+Notably, for each type of graph (ER and SF), we train the model on a graph of 5000 nodes and test the model on all scales of graphs ($5000$, $10\,000$, $20\,000$, $50\,000$, $100\,000$ and $150\,000$ nodes). \tabref{summary_syn} presents the summary of graph generating parameters for synthetic datasets.\footnote{Due to the computational challenges in computing ground truths for large-scale graphs, we limit the maximum number of edges to 200\,000 for ER and SF graphs with 100\,000 and 150\,000 nodes.}